Innovative and development projects

 H2-Infrastructure Storage & Distribution

-NAFTA is working together with SPP – distribúcia, in Important Projects of Common European Interest (IPCEI) and has succeeded in the national selection process for research, development and innovation projects.
+Joining a call from Important Projects of Common European Interest (IPCEI), NAFTA has succeeded in the national selection process for research, development and innovation projects.